Latest guide to employee Right to Work Checks for UK employers

 Below we have more details about all these options and when they can be used.
 Conducting any of these checks as set out in the Home Office guidance for employers and in the code of practice on preventing illegal working will provide you with a statutory excuse.

-A civil penalty can mean a fine of up to £20,000 per illegal worker.
+From January 2024, a civil penalty could mean a fine of up to £60,000 per illegal worker for repeated breaches.

-NB: If an employer hires someone they know or have reasonable cause to believe is working illegally they face criminal prosecution as well as an unlimited fine.
+NB: If an employer hires someone they know or have reasonable cause to believe is working illegally they face criminal prosecution and imprisonment and / or an unlimited fine.
 Employers can also face being downgraded on the register of sponsors, or having their sponsor licence revoked altogether, all of which could be disastrous if a business is relying on sponsoring overseas nationals.
+If an employer has a licence to sponsor workers in the UK, breaches may impact their ability to retain or sponsor other workers.

 What were the adjusted checks during the temporary COVID19 pandemic measures?